cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * Perform a sort within `print_ints()` before outputting.

-* Now output the containers in `main()` after calling `print_ints()`.
-Have the orders of these changed?
+* Now output the containers in `main()` after calling `print_ints()`, without calling it again.
+Have the elements of these changed order?

 ## Ordered and unordered sets

 A `std::set` holds its contents in sorted order at all times, thus it is called an *ordered container*.
-Occasionally this is desirable, however there are space and time costs to this convenience so before using this container type you should consider whether a `std::vector` which can be (manually) sorted when required is a better solution.
+Occasionally this is desirable, however there are space and time costs to this convenience so before using this container type you should consider whether a `std::vector`, which can be (manually) sorted when required, is a better solution.
 Array access (using `[]`) is not supported for `std::set`; this may be a deciding factor as to its suitability.
-Ordered containers require that `operator<` (less-than) is defined when using them to hold user-defined types (other ordering criteria can be specified, if needed).
+Ordered containers require that `operator<` (less-than) is defined when using them to hold user-defined types (other ordering criteria can be specified, if desired).

-A feature of `std::set` is that it cannot hold duplicate values; subsequently inserting a previously held value does not alter the container, while an initializer list containing duplicates is shortened (and sorted) immediately.
+A feature of `std::set` is that it cannot hold duplicate values; inserting a previously held value does not alter the container, while an initializer list containing duplicates is shortened (and sorted) immediately.
 (The type `std::multiset` does allow duplicate values.)

 The following program defines a `std::set` with value type `std::string`: